Extimous/CIS11Spring2019/readme.md

 5/23: Documentation completed, continue working on min, max, avg functions

-5/28: Work on number to ascii and multi character input
+5/28: Work on ASCII to decimal value conversion and multi character input

 5/30: Continue work on multi character input and get started on output